 Desensitize Them to the Cause

-If there are specific triggers that cause your dog to bark, you can gradually introduce it to the stimulus to acclimate it.
+If specific triggers cause your dog to bark, you can gradually introduce it to the stimulus to acclimate it.
 Dogs bark when certain stimuli give them anxiety or interest them, so the more used to the stimulus, the less likely they are to have a bark reaction when they encounter it.

 Start with the stimulus far enough away that the dog doesn’t bark, and slowly move it closer a few inches at a time.
 Give the dog treats and praise for maintaining eye contact and not barking.
 If they start barking, move the stimulus back until they stop.